Seventh Avenue station (BMT Brighton Line): Station layout

 The Seventh Avenue station has two tracks and two side platforms.
+The platforms are superimposed above the IRT Eastern Parkway Line's express tracks, which run on a lower level.
+There is a mezzanine above the station, which leads to exits on either side of Flatbush Avenue.
+The mezzanine crosses over the Eastern Parkway Line's local tracks, which flank the BMT tracks on either side.
 Each platform has two closed staircases that lead to a closed portion of the mezzanine above the platforms.

-Just north of the station, next to the southbound track, an opening in the tunnel allows a view of the southbound local track of the IRT Eastern Parkway Line.
-At this point in the complex Flatbush Avenue tunnel, the IRT local tracks are to the outside of the Brighton line tracks, while the IRT express tracks run at a lower level, below the station, with emergency exits furnished from same on both platforms at this station.
+North of Seventh Avenue, the Brighton Line tracks descend slightly beneath the Eastern Parkway local tracks at the Bergen Street station, while the Eastern Parkway express tracks rise to a higher level.
+South of the Seventh Avenue station, the Eastern Parkway local tracks rise above the Brighton Line tracks to serve the Grand Army Plaza station.

 Both platform walls have a golden mosaic trim line with blue and brown borders and white on blue "7" friezes appearing within them at regular intervals.
 Mosaic name tablets reading "7TH AVENUE" in white seriffed lettering on a blue background and gold and brown border appear below the trim lines.
 Gamboge I-beam columns run along both platforms, alternating ones having the standard black station name plate with white lettering.

 This is one of two stations on the B train named "Seventh Avenue"; the other is Seventh Avenue–53rd Street on the IND Sixth Avenue Line in Manhattan.